-Constructed in c1974, the office building at 516-520 Collins Street has a clear association with the postwar building boom which transformed central Melbourne into a modern high-rise city.
+Constructed in 1966-68 to a design by Peddle Thorp & Walker in association with Meldrum & Partners, the Former Dalgety House has a clear association with the postwar building boom which transformed central Melbourne into a modern high-rise city.
 The design of these commercial buildings from the late 1950s to the mid-1970s - many of which were architect designed - was driven by the commercial demands and the prestige afforded by a dominant city presence (Criterion A).

-The office building at 516-520 Collins Street is a fine and highly intact representative example of a Post-War Modernist commercial building.
-The building strongly reflects the style which was popular in the 1960s through to the mid 1970s, particularly in central Melbourne.
-Constructed as a 16-storey structure, the building clearly demonstrates typical characteristics of a later postwar commercial building, including a strong horizontal emphasis and highly distinctive spandrels.
-These demonstrate important aspects of the Modernist style (Criterion D).
+The Former Dalgety House is a fine and highly intact representative example of a Post-War Modernist commercial building.
+The building strongly reflects the style which was popular in the 1960s to the mid 1970s, particularly in central Melbourne.
+Constructed as an 18-storey building, the Former Dalgety House clearly demonstrates typical characteristics of a 1960s to mid 1970s structure, including two adjacent grid-like curtain walls (front and west sides) of dominant vertical mullions and piers with rows of aluminium framed glazing and opaque brown glass spandrels, as well as the use of materials such as opaque glass and aluminium cladding and window frames.
+These demonstrate important aspects of the Post-War Modernist style (Criterion D).